School of Social and Political Science

 • State sovereignty, non-intervention principles

-• Norm theory, norm contestation, norm (re)shaping
+• Norm contestation, norm (re)shaping, international norms

 • Textual analysis, particularly critical discourse analysis and frame analysis

-• Translation in International Relations, English-Chinese
+• Chinese foreign policy, Chinese media studies; Translation in International Relations, English-Chinese

 Background

-PhD project: China's approach to the Responsibility to Protect (R2P)
+PhD project: China's Approach to the Responsibility to Protect (R2P)

-This research seeks to illuminate China's norm-shaping process by critically analyzing its voting patterns and language usage related to the norm of R2P.
+This research seeks to illuminate China's norm-shaping process by critically analysing its voting patterns and language usage related to the norm of R2P.
 In doing so, the study closely examines Chinese sources and United Nations documents and compares twelve cases.

 Supervisors